-Over 400 planets are known to orbit nearby, sun-like stars.
+Thousands of planets are known to orbit nearby, sun-like stars.
 These planets are called “exoplanets”.
-Professor Seager’s favorite exoplanet diagram is the mass-period diagram shown to the left.
-This diagram (updated monthly) shows that exoplanets have all masses and semi-major axes possible, showcasing the random nature of planet formation and migration.
+Professor Seager’s favorite exoplanet diagram is the mass-period diagram shown to the right.
+This diagram shows that exoplanets have all masses and semi-major axes possible, showcasing the random nature of planet formation and migration.
 The different planet detection techniques are shown in the diagram.
 Parts of the diagram with no planets are where technology can not yet reach exoplanets.

 The goal in studying exoplanet atmospheres is to understand the atmospheric composition and temperature.
 We want to be able to recognize planet atmospheres like Earth’s: with water vapor, oxygen, ozone, and carbon dioxide.
 These strong absorbers would make the major contributions to the spectrum we could observe from afar.
 While the detection of true Earth twins is some time off, we are busy trying to understand hot Jupiter and hot Neptune atmospheres observed by primary and secondary eclipses for transiting exoplanets.
 Professor Seager’s group’s research focuses on computer models of exoplanet atmospheres and interpretation of data from space telescopes.